Skip to content

 A. Application Forms

-5. Licence applications for import and export of strategic commodities listed in Annexes A (pdf format), B (pdf format) and C (pdf format) should be made on Import Licence (Strategic Commodities) Application Form [TID 501] and Export Licence (Strategic Commodities) Application Form [TID 502].
-These paper forms are available free of charge at the Integrated Customer Service Centre (at Room 1324, 13/F, Trade and Industry Tower, 3 Concorde Road, Kowloon City, Hong Kong).
-They can also be downloaded from the Strategic Commodities Control System Website ("the SC Website") at http://www.stc.tid.gov.hk.
-Specimen of completed import and export licence applications are at Annexes D (pdf format) and E (pdf format) respectively.
-Licence applications should be submitted together with the required supporting documents (see paragraphs 8 - 9) to the Integrated Customer Service Centre.
+5. Licence applications for the import and export of strategic commodities listed in Annexes A to C should be made on Import Licence (Strategic Commodities) Application Form [TID 501] (fillable pdf format) and Export Licence (Strategic Commodities) Application Form [TID 502] (fillable pdf format).
+These forms are available at the Integrated Customer Service Centre (“ICSC”) at Room 1324, 13/F, Trade and Industry Tower, 3 Concorde Road, Kowloon City, Hong Kong, or they can also be downloaded from the Strategic Commodities Control System Website ("SC Website") at https://www.stc.tid.gov.hk.
+Licence applications and supporting documents should be submitted to the ICSC.
+A numbered receipt will be issued for each licence application.

 B. Declaration and Supporting Documents